etxahun/challenge-me/CONTRIBUTING.md

 3. A link for learning more
 4. A brief description of the site

-Insert it wherever seems appropriate. *(i.e. specific dates, periodically, anytime, or something new)*
+Insert it wherever seems appropriate. *(i.e. specific dates, periodically or anytime... a challenge, a set of exercises... something new?)*

+*(Or feel free to open an "issue" instead, and I'll add them as I can.)*

 ---